 Being a very small village on the lap of Himalayas, there are not many special attractions at Kalpokhri.
 It is a popular place known to the trekkers and travelers en route Sandakphu or Phalut that usually ends at Srikhola in the Darjeeling district.

 How to reach Kalipokhri?

 Kalipokhri is situated between the trek route from Gairibas to Sandakphu.
 From Gairibas it takes around 3 to 4 hours to reach Kalipokhri.
 If you plan to trek from Tumling, it takes almost 8 hours to reach there.
 The distance between Tumling and Kalipokhri is around 13 km.

 You can also hire a landrover from Manebhanjan in case you want to avoid trekking.
 If you are planning for trekking, you must wear comfortable trekking shoes and pack the essentials in a good rucksack that is comfortable to carry.

 Being a small village there are only a few homestays available in Kalipokhri.
 You should not expect the facilities that a hotel can offer.
 But the offerings are good enough for one night stay.
 All of these homestays have a common toilet.

 However, some of these are improving their facilities and offer an attached toilet.
 In the village, a commercial electricity facility is unavailable.
 So, prepare your power banks and charge up your phone before leaving Tumling.
 The best 3 homestays at Kalipokhri are as follows.

 If you are planning to stay at Kalipokhri, then there is no better option available than the Chewang Lodge.
-The rooms are clean and the mattress is warm enough to make you comfortable in the cold night.
+The rooms are clean and the mattress is warm enough to make you comfortable on a cold night.